NZMSA/2016-Phase-2/Training/Day 3/3.4 Integrate Database to Solution/README.md

 ## 3. Bot Framework
 Like what we did in Xamarin, the same SDK `Microsoft.Azure.Mobile.Client` can be used to interact with our backend.

-For now we will just see if we can grab the same data as our Xamarian application and display it to the user.
+For now we will just see if we can grab the same data as our Xamarin application and display it to the user.

 Follow steps `2.1 Referencing Azure Mobile Services` to `2.4 Creating a table references`, such that your `AzureManager.cs` file is in the main root folder.